 The Company has operating leases for offices, warehouses, vehicles, and office equipment.
-The Company's leases have remaining lease terms of 1 year to 5 years, some of which include options to extend.
+The Company's leases have remaining lease terms of 1 month to 3 years, some of which include options to extend (see Note 14).

-The Company's lease expense for the year ended December 31, 2019 was entirely comprised of operating leases and amounted to \$1,342.
-Operating lease payments, which reduced operating cash flows for the year ended December 31, 2019 amounted to \$1,342.
-The difference between the ROU asset amortization of \$648 and the associated lease expense of \$1,342 consists of interest, new vehicles, new facilities and lease extensions, office and office equipment leases originated during the year ended December 31, 2019.
+The Company's lease expense for the year ended December 31, 2020 was entirely comprised of operating leases and amounted to \$1,016.
+Operating lease payments, which reduced operating cash flows for the year ended December 31, 2020 amounted to \$1,016.
+The difference between the ROU asset amortization of \$811 and the associated lease expense of \$1,016 consists of interest, new vehicle lease and early terminated vehicles leases, facility lease rent concessions, office and office equipment leases originated during the year ended December 31, 2020.

-December 31, 2019

-(in thousand

-Operating lease right-of-use assets \$ 1,505

-Operating lease liabilities-short term 864

-Operating lease liabilities-long term 641

-Total operating lease liabilities \$ 1,505
+Year Ended December 31, 2020 2019 Operating lease right-of-use assets \$ 694 \$ 1,505 Operating lease liabilities-short term 649 864 Operating lease liabilities-long term 45 641 Total operating lease liabilities \$ 694 \$ 1,505

-As of December 31, 2019, the weighted average remaining lease term was 1.5 years and the discount rates for the Company's leases was 10.0%.
+As of December 31, 2020, the weighted average remaining lease term was 1.1 years and the discount rates for the Company's leases was 10.0%.